I’ve been using Visual Studio Code for over a year now. It’s really a beautiful piece of software.

 Prior to Visual Studio Code I was using Atom Editor.
-Before that I was using Sublime Text.
+Before Atom, I was using Sublime Text.
 The transition between these 3 editors over the years has been seamless, as they all pretty much share the same keyboard bindings and each have a plugin ecosystem allowing you to customize the editor.
 What prompted me to move to Visual Studio Code was it speed, ease of use, its rapid release cycles and powerful community support.

 What I Love About VSCode